 Program Volunteers

 About the Role: Program Volunteers help create a safe, welcoming, and fun environment for participants and horses.
-You’ll assist facilitators, support participants,
+Youโll assist facilitators, support participants,

+and ensure the well-being of our equine friends.
 Sessions range from 1-day events to 4-8 week programs.

 Why Volunteer with Us: